-STANDARDS AND INTERPRETATIONS ISSUED AND NOT YET EFFECTIVE FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+STANDARDS AND INTERPRETATIONS ISSUED AND NOT YET EFFECTIVE FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023

 The following standards, amendments to existing standards and interpretations were in issue but not yet effective.
-They are mandatory for accounting periods beginning on the specified dates, but the Group has not early adopted them other than IFRS 17.
+They are mandatory for accounting periods beginning on the specified dates, but the Company has not early adopted them.
 The directors have assessed that the below standards would not have an impact on the financial statements.